dylan-lang/dylan-tool/documentation/source/index.rst

 3. ``${HOME}/.local/state/dylan/_packages`` otherwise.

+**See also:** `XDG spec <https://specifications.freedesktop.org/basedir-spec/latest/>`_

 Building From Source
 ====================

 If you have **Open Dylan 2022.1 or later**, :program:`dylan` is already installed as part of that release.
-But if you're looking to run the latest version, follow these steps to build and install.
+But the ``dylan`` tool is still under active development and tends to move faster than the pace of Open Dylan releases, so you you may want to build the latest version, follow these steps to build and install.

-.. note:: Because an executable named "dylan" conflicts with the base Dylan library during the build process, this library is named "dylan-tool" and then the executable is installed as :program:`dylan` by the :file:`Makefile`.
+.. note:: Because an executable named "dylan" conflicts with the base Dylan library during the build process, this library is named "dylan-tool" and then the executable is installed as :program:`dylan-tool-app` by the :file:`Makefile`.
 The examples in this document use the name :program:`dylan` instead of "dylan-tool".

 #.
 Read the `Requirements`_ section, above.

-#.
-Make sure you have :program:`git`, :program:`make`, and
-    :program:`dylan-compiler` installed.

 #.
 Clone and build the "dylan-tool" project::